 Depreciation is the loss of value of your vehicle right from when you first purchase it.
-The drop varies for each model and make, but can plummet to 15-30 per cent in the first year and all the way down to half the original value within four years.
+The drop varies for each model and make but can plummet to 15-30 per cent in the first year and down to half the original value within four years.

-Here’s a list of factors that affect a car’s potential value over the years.
+Here’s a list of factors that affect a car’s potential value.

-The biggest factor and should be at an average of around 17,000 kilometres a year.
-UAE is a big country and it is hard to keep to that scale, but more mileage directly equates to less value for your vehicle.
+The biggest factor should be at an average of around 17,000 kilometers a year.
+UAE is a big country, and it is hard to keep to that scale, but more mileage directly equates to less value for your vehicle.

-Some car brands are considered to be more reliable than others, so their value remains constant.
+Some car brands are considered more reliable than others, so their value remains constant.